The Gang Gets Ready for Prime Time: Plot

 After finding out that Frank will appear on The Golden Bachelor, the Gang learns that a television crew will arrive to meet with Frank's family and friends.
-Dennis tells the Gang that they need to reassess their behavior and act out scenes in front of a focus group to practise making a good impression.
+Dennis tells the Gang that they need to reassess their behavior and act out scenes in front of a focus group to practice making a good impression.

 The Gang conducts a rehearsal dinner, which immediately goes awry; Charlie confuses his shampoo for Nair and arrives completely hairless, Mac recalls how he scared off a coyote by acting like one, Dee insists on telling racist jokes, and Dennis comes across as unlikeable by trying to keep the scene on track.
 The focus test earns a very negative response, with Dennis upset that he was named the least liked person.
-At the second rehearsal, Charlie wears a wig and drawn-on eyebrows, and brings in Artemis and the Waitress to portray Frank and his date.
+At the second rehearsal, Charlie wears a wig and drawn-on eyebrows and mustache, speaks in an Eastern European accent, and brings in Artemis and the Waitress to portray Frank and his date.
 Despite Dennis' insistence that they stick to the script, Dee continues to tell jokes and Mac (who has inadvertently dressed as Freddie Mercury) botches a backflip attempt.
 The test scores are more favorable, but Dennis is upset that they have become a circus.

 At the third rehearsal, Dennis is even more controlling of the situation despite the crowd's demands for more comedy, and becomes unnerving to them as he has increasingly taped his face back with each rehearsal to reduce wrinkles and look younger.
 He delivers a monologue to the audience, begging them to see the rehearsal for what it is and explaining with an intense stutter that he needs their validation after the Gang's widely panned appearance on the game show Family Fight a decade prior.
 (Note: As depicted in "The Gang Goes on Family Fight".)
 The rehearsal still scores 3/100, prompting the Gang to give up on pandering to everyone.
 They realize that they have been doing the rehearsals for one month, during which time Frank and the producers never showed up, and are shocked to learn that the episode aired two weeks ago with Frank hiring actors in their place to avoid humiliation.